StandartTemplateConstruct/STAROS/README.md

 # Unreal Object Package

-# Standard TV
+# TV App

-# Standard Record
+# Record

-# Standard Library
+Leverages is the recordings of other STAROS devices present

+ - wearers actions
+ - actions of humanoids in view
+ - 3D scene of surroundings